-Reserve or Guard members not alerted or mobilized follow the carrier’s same income replacement guidelines.
+Note: Reserve or Guard members not alerted or mobilized follow the insurance company’s same income replacement guidelines as civilians.

-The best life insurance companies for military personnel to apply through will always be the ones who can provide the best rates and coverage amounts while accommodating your individual situation.
-The most highly rated life insurance companies for military personnel include Protective, Lincoln, and Prudential.
+The best life insurance companies for military personnel to apply through will always be the ones that can provide the best rates and coverage amounts while accommodating your individual situation.

-Getting life insurance coverage involves a few more considerations for military personnel than it does for the average citizen, but getting a policy is well within reach.
-The most important thing is for members of the military to not automatically assume that they’re uninsurable because of their profession.
+Getting life insurance coverage involves a few more considerations for military personnel than it does for the average citizen, but getting a policy is well within reach if you’re living in the United States when you apply.
+Members of the military should not automatically assume that they’re uninsurable because of their profession.

 Rather than writing it off entirely, military personnel should get a life insurance quote and talk to a licensed expert to get an idea of what their coverage options look like.